Río Abajo F.C.

 Río Abajo Fútbol Club is a Panamanian football team playing in the Liga Nacional de Ascenso.

 The team is based in Panama City and represents Río Abajo neighborhood.

 History

 Río Abajo is the team that has won the most championships in the Liga Nacional de Ascenso with 3 titles, in 2008 and 2009 after defeating Orión twice 2–1 and 3–1 respectively.
-They have been defeated in the promotion playoff two years in a row.
+They have been defeated in the promotion playoff two consecutive seasons.
 In 2008 they lost against Plaza Amador by a 3–2 aggregate score and on 2009 they were defeated by Alianza by 2–1 aggregate score.

 In May 2012 they beat C.A.I. and got promoted to Liga Panameña de Fútbol.
 They were relegated back to the second level in April 2014.